hpatel3747/tools-setup-code/README.md

 1. infra-secrets
 2.roboshop-dev
 ```
+-Note: every time you stop and start vault make you sure you unseal the vault for further process
 ### 5. deploy github-runner (provide token in following steps from step 3 )
 ```text
 git pull ; make ansible tool_name=github-runner -e vault_token=""